 - BizTalk Environment - Host Instances

 - State-based monitoring - Select the check box against the artifact for which you want to set up monitoring and set the "Expected state" of the artifact

 - Auto Correct Drop down - The auto correct drop down will not get activated unless you perform activity in Step 3

 - Enabling Auto Correct - Select the checkbox against the artifact and Enable Auto Correct from the drop down.
 You will notice that Auto Correct gets enabled with a Max Retry count of 5 (default), Attempt count of 0 and Reset Interval count of 0.

 - Max Retries - Click the numeric value and adjust the slider to set the number of retries the monitoring service should attempt

 - Attempt - Shows the number of times the monitoring service has performed the retry operation

-- Reset Interval - Click the numeric value and adjust the slider to set the minutes to reset the auto correct.
-The reset interval holds a value of minimum 1 to maximum 1440 mins (i.e., 24 hours).
-By default, the reset interval is 0 which means that reset will not happen.
+- Reset Interval - Click the numeric value and adjust the slider to set the minutes to reset the auto correct retry count.
+The reset interval holds a value of minimum 0 to maximum 1440 mins (i.e., 24 hours).
+If the reset interval is set to 0, which means retry count will not reset.

 The Auto Correct Reset Interval time can be set globally or for individual artifacts, as per the business requirements.